 ~ Advocate-News staff

-Post a Review: Post your review on the business's Facebook page or Google Local Business.
-Your review will assist others in making informed choices.
+Post a Review: If you want to review a business, share your experience on the specific business's Facebook page or Google Local Business listing.
+This helps others in making informed decisions.